|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

-Note: Paragraph (g)(7) of the HCS distinguishes between a "distributor" and a "retail distributor."
+Paragraph (g)(7) of the HCS distinguishes between a "distributor" and a "retail distributor."
 This distinction recognizes that retail establishments primarily deal with the general public.
-This type of operation makes it difficult to determine, at the point of purchase, whether a customer is an employer who needs a material safety data sheet (MSDS).
-Retail distributors are permitted to use an "on-request" system to preclude the necessity of determining every customer's need for an MSDS at the time of purchase or of providing an MSDS to every customer.
+This type of operation makes it difficult to determine, at the point of purchase, whether a customer is an employer who, by law, needs a Safety Data Sheet.
+Retail distributors are permitted to use an "on-request" system to preclude the necessity of determining every customer's need for an SDS at the time of purchase or of providing an SDS to every customer.

-Distributors, resellers and repackagers may be interested in our MSDS FAQ question titled As a distributor, can we change the name and address on an MSDS?
+Distributors, resellers and repackagers may be interested in our SDS FAQ question titled As a distributor, can we change the name and address on an SDS?

-Under the Hazard Communication Standard, 29 CFR 1910.1200, chemical manufacturers are required to assess the hazards of chemical which they produce or import.
-Like all employers, they must provide information to their employees about the hazardous chemicals to which they are exposed, by means of a hazard communication program, labels and other forms of warning, material safety data sheets, and information and training.
+Like all employers, any manufacturer, distributor or importer must provide information to their employees about the hazardous chemicals to which they are exposed in their workplaces by means of a written hazard communication program.
+The program includes labels and other forms of warning, safety data sheets, safety practices, and training.

 See also: American Chemistry Council (formerly the Chemical Manufacturers Association).

 Entry last updated: Sunday, February 23, 2020.
 This page is copyright 2000-2020 by ILPI.
 Unauthorized duplication or posting on other web sites is expressly prohibited.
 Send suggestions, comments, and new entry desires (include the URL if applicable) to us by email.

 Disclaimer: The information contained herein is believed to be true and accurate, however ILPI makes no guarantees concerning the veracity of any statement.
 Use of any information on this page is at the reader's own risk.
 ILPI strongly encourages the reader to consult the appropriate local, state and federal agencies concerning the matters discussed herein.